Harrold/MidiBoard/README.md

 # MidiBoard
-A sound player which allows assigning sounds to buttons on a midi controller
+A sound player which allows assigning sounds to buttons on a midi controller.
+This is tested on an Akai Fire Midi Controller.

 This player makes use of the libremidi project. https://github.com/jcelerier/libremidi